- Practice Areas

 Powers of Attorney and Living Wills

 Planning for the future is an important step to take.
 At Henry & Beaver, LLP we can help you plan for your future and protect your family.
-When discussing your estate planning options, it is vital to discuss your power of attorney and living will.
+When discussing your estate planning options, it is vital to discuss your powers of attorney and living wills.
 We are here to help you understand your options and help you draft the best-suited estate plan for you.

 What is a Power of Attorney?